BigBang1112/mania-server-manager/README.md

 ## Advantaged over `docker-trackmania/forever` or `pyplanet/maniaplanet-docker` images

-- All Nadeo servers within a single image
+- All Nadeo game servers within a single image
 - Checks for updates per restart, not per deployment - benefitial for ManiaPlanet title packs
-- Alternatively use the Windows executable with Wine (there's a use for it, soon^)
+- Specific versions can be picked, or the download sources can be modified (there's a use for it, soon^^)
-- Specific versions can be picked, or the download sources can be modified
+- Alternatively use the Windows executable with Wine (there's a use for it, soon^^)
 - Many more possible options are configurable with environment variables
 - Supports niche command line arguments like `/validatepath`
 - Up-to-date base images